 Jaipur Kite Festival

 When I lived in Jaipur, I could tell when it was the day of the kite festival, just from the noise of the kites tickling my window panes.
-Kites fill the sky as far as the eye can see, not just flown by children (who practise for weeks) but also parents and grandparents, all laughing together.
+Kites fill the sky as far as the eye can see, not just flown by children (who practice for weeks) but also parents and grandparents, all laughing together.

 The Kite Festival is Jaipur’s way of celebrating Makar Sankranti, the point in the Hindu calendar when the sun enters the Northern Hemisphere.